hyddeos/Entropy/README.md

 # Entropy, An Interactive Visualization.
-This SvelteKit app aimed to make the fantastic concept of entropy more understandable by making the user in control of an simple entropy-system
+This SvelteKit app aimed to make the fantastic concept of entropy more understandable by making the user in control of an simple entropy-system.

+## Using SvelteKit and Tailwind

 # create-svelte